-While neither Pasteur nor Rife were alone in their posits, looking through the lens of their work, we can begin to see the validity of both assumptions.
+While Pasteur and Rife had somewhat opposing theories, looking through the lens of their work, we can begin to see the validity of both assumptions.
 I like to call this a “yes, and…” approach.

-That said, when it comes to working within my scope of practice as a functional nutrition and lifestyle practitioner, dedicated to diet and lifestyle modification for the eradication of disease, it’s a focus on the terrain that wins over target practice, every single time.
+That said, when it comes to working within my scope of practice as a Functional Nutrition Counselor, dedicated to diet and lifestyle modification for the eradication of disease, it’s a focus on the terrain that wins over target practice, every single time.

 Even when the client case is complex or unknown, we can always work on terrain.
 And by doing so, we can shift the course of disease progression.

-If you’re an allied functional medicine practitioner (or aiming to be), like me, then you are uniquely suited to work in the field, nurturing the soil within which those roots grow.
+If you work in the Field of Functional Nutrition (or aim to) like I do, then you are uniquely suited to work in the field, nurturing the soil within which those roots grow.
 In fact, if you go for root-cause resolution without addressing the terrain, you’re missing the point.
 You’re actually not practicing functionally.

 Functional nutritionist and educator Andrea Nakayama (FNLP, MSN, CNC, CNE, CHHC) is leading patients and practitioners around the world in a revolution to reclaim ownership over our own health.
 Her passion for food as personalized medicine was born from the loss of her young husband to a brain tumor in 2002.
 She’s now regularly consulted as the nutrition expert for the toughest clinical cases in the practices of many world-renowned doctors, and trains a thousand practitioners online each year in her methodologies at Functional Nutrition Lab.
 Learn more about Andrea here.